When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Discussion

 Our findings on error location highlight the importance of prevention.
 Errors introduced early often stem from poorly communicated goals rather than faulty execution \cite{bansal2024challenges}.
 While most HCI work emphasizes co-execution or error repair \cite{feng2024cocoa, arawjo2024chainforge, epperson2025interactive}, we identify a design opportunity in early-stage goal alignment.
 Before execution, agents could present a structured plan for user review, drawing on concepts from formal languages that use rigorous specifications to evaluate whether task goals are satisfied \cite{aeronautiques1998pddl, shivashankar2013hierarchical, nau2003shop2}.
-As noted in Section 7.2.3, our model assigns each agent action its own correctness probability $p_{a_i}$, which could be adapted to support such early-stage goal alignment interfaces, enabling more frequent and dynamic checkpoints.
+Recent agentic interfaces already move in this direction by exposing intermediate plans and approval guards to users, allowing them to correct goals, such as Magentic-UI and Ongoal \cite{mozannar2025magentic, coscia2025ongoal}.
+As noted in Section 7.2.3, our model assigns each agent action its own correctness probability $p_{a_i}$, which can be used to decide which parts of a proposed plan warrant mandatory review or additional clarification.
+In other words, these downstream agents define the interaction hooks for goal alignment, while our scheduler provides a way to time and target those hooks on the most consequential steps.